Apply for nursing jobs in First Nations communities

 Indigenous Services Canada Nursing employs nurses across a variety of First Nations communities located in 5 regions; Alberta, Manitoba, Ontario, Saskatchewan and Quebec.

-Travel costs will be paid for by Indigenous Services Canada for nurses that fly in and out of remote and isolated communities.
+Travel costs will be paid for by Indigenous Services Canada for nurses traveling to remote and isolated communities.
 Typically, nurses fly in and out of these communities based on agreed upon schedules and rotations.

 Saskatchewan region does not provide accommodations.
 Nurses generally live close to the communities where they work.